isovector/draconian-results/pho.md

 -----------------------------------------------------------------------------------------------

-This content is a summary of the verbal PHO orders on residential care.
+This content is a summary of the [PHO order --- Residential Care COVID-19 Preventive Measures (PDF,
+517KB)]
+document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

-Only essential visitors are allowed at long-term care facilities.
+Residents of long-term care facilities are each allowed:

+-   1 social visitor
+    -   You do not need a reason for a social visit
+-   1 essential visitor
     -   Essential visits include visits for compassionate reasons, such as end-of-life care or those essential to a resident's care and mental well-being
--   Contact the long-term care facility to find out if you qualify as an essential visitor

 All visitors are allowed at seniors\' assisted living facilities.